 Are You Ready for Budget Planning Season?

-It`s almost budget planning season again.
+It’s almost budget planning season again.
 That means you are probably making plans for planning season.
 That’s a really horrible pun, but the message is clear.
 Nothing happens very well at a credit union without planning.
-With that said, let’s look at a few elements to include in your strategic plan.
+With that said, let’s look at a few elements to include in your strategic budget planning.

-Addressing these elements before you begin strategic planning will do more than just empower your staff and management; it will enlarge your entire credit union.
+Addressing these elements before you begin strategic budget planning will do more than just empower your staff and management; it will enlarge your entire credit union.
 As your credit union grows, things will change.
-Processes will be modified, new positions will be created, and more productivity will be expected.
+Processes will be modified, new positions will be created, and increased productivity will be expected.
 That is how you know your strategic plan is working.
 And don’t worry, either.
 We will be with you every step of the way with safe, compliant forms and disclosures so your credit union can keep planning and growing.
-Chat with us at www.OakTreeBiz.com for a strategic marketing plan customized for your credit union goals and demographics.
+Connect with us for a strategic marketing plan customized for your credit union goals and demographics.